New announcement. Learn more

 Recent ear, nose and throat (ENT) surgeries for children organised by Braemar Charitable Trust have halved the waiting time for those Waikato children.
 Health New Zealand – Te Whatu Ora wants all children waiting for treatment, including grommets, tonsillectomies and adenoidectomies, to be seen within 12 months or less by 30 June 2024 as they work towards their target of no patients waiting longer than four months for treatment.

-Since April 2023, the Braemar Community Surgery Programme has provided free surgeries for 41 Waikato children, reducing the average waiting time from 12 months to five months for other children still on the public list.
-Up to 6 more children will be seen before the end of May through the collaboration.
+Since April 2023, the Braemar Community Surgery Programme has provided free surgeries for 41 Waikato children, reducing the average waiting time for these children from 12 months to five months.
+Up to six more children will be seen before the end of May through the collaboration.

 Braemar Charitable Trust has worked closely with Waikato Hospital’s ENT department on this aspect of its Community Surgery Programme.
 Andrew Wood, Head of ENT at Waikato Hospital, is also a Credentialed Specialist and Medical Associate at Braemar Hospital.
 He is a strong supporter of Braemar Charitable Trust’s work to enhance health outcomes in the region.